Kronhyx/fullCalendarBundle/README.md

 </doctrine-mapping>
 ```

-This allow us to create and entity that extends to baseEvent with fields mapped to the database, this mapping is very important <mapped-superclass name="fadosProduccions\fullCalendarBundle\Entity\Event">, bind the entity with the database mapping.
+This allow us to create and entity that extends to baseEvent with fields mapped to the database, this mapping is very important <mapped-superclass name="Kronhyx\fullCalendarBundle\Entity\Event">, bind the entity with the database mapping.

 Before execute this: